Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 People to this date are reminisant about the days of the [DOTCOM bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) which was a period of rapid internet growth.

-As the network grew, there were a lot of IP addresses and the concept of using easy to remember domain names was called for, Before DNS a giant text file "HOSTS.TXT" was maintained which had the records, quickly it was realised that this is not feasible.
+As the network grew, there were a lot of IP addresses and the concept of using easy to remember domain names was called for.

+Before DNS a giant text file "HOSTS.TXT" was maintained which had the records, quickly it was realised that this is not feasible.
 That's when DNS was born.
 A giant, scalable database.
 (RFC 882 and RFC 883 were standardised by IETF in 1983)

 Those were the days of plain text communication and encryption wasn't considered when DNS was standardised, it was merely a system which could scale.

 While mechanisms like DoT and DoH exist for encrypted DNS between recursive and stub-resolvers (clients) and are very popular in today's date, progress on the authoritative side has been slow.